jedisct1/libsodium/README.markdown

 NaCl's goal is to provide all of the core operations needed to build higher-level cryptographic tools.

-Sodium is a portable, cross-compilable, installable, packageable version of NaCl, binary-compatible with NaCl.
+Sodium is a portable, cross-compilable, installable, packageable, API-compatible version of NaCl.

 ## Portable